anyproto/docs/anytype-basics/object-editor/linking-objects.md

 ---
-description: How to link your objects either trough relations or directly.
+Description: How to link your Objects with Relations or Simple Links.
 ---

 # Links

-## Creating new links
+## Creating Lew Links

-### Link to another object in Anytype
+### Link to another Object in Anytype

-You have 3 ways to link an object to another existing object:
+You have 3 ways to link an Object to another existing Object:

-1. Through the canvas directly by either using:
+1. Directly in the Editor by using:
-   1. **Block Links.** Add the slash character ("/") to invoke a command bar, and then look for the link to object option in the menu.
+   1. **Block Links.** Add the slash character ("/") to invoke a command bar, and then look for the link to Object option in the menu.
 These can appear either as text or as cards.
    2. **Inline Links**.
-The @ character to invoke the object picker menu.
+The @ character to invoke the Object picker menu.
-2. Through relations by using an object relation type and then going through the same object picker menu.
+2. With Relations by assigning an Object Relation Type in the Object menu.

-### Link to external object on your device
+### Link to external Object on your device

-If you want to add a link to an external object on your desktop, please use the links **starting with file:///** plus the local file destination.
+If you want to add a link to an external Object on your desktop, please use the links **starting with file:///** plus the local file destination.
 For example:

 * file:///Users/Alex/Downloads/Protocol-Berg.pdf — to open PDFs;
 * file:///Users/Alex/Downloads/my\_budget.xlsx — to open spreadsheets (Excel, Numbers).